Maj18/CellAnnotatoR/README.md

 theme_set(theme_bw())
 ``

-## The he visual cortex (V1) data from marmoset has been re-processed
+The visual cortex (V1) data from marmoset has been re-processed

 ## Import the visual cortex (V1) data from marmoset